LightNetDev/example-template/README.md

 ## 🖥️ Administration UI

-Here’s an improved version of your **Administration UI** section—clearer, friendlier, and still concise:

----

-## 🖥️ Administration UI

 This template comes with a preconfigured admin interface to manage your content easily.

 To run it locally: